drkno/TitleCleaner/README.md

 		is otherwise unchanged.
 This option is mutually exclusive with -d.
 In test mode this specifies a test .csv file to run.

+Test Cases:<br />
+---
+A full list of the test cases that TitleCleaner is run against (with default options) can be found  [here](https://github.com/mrkno/TitleCleaner/blob/master/MediaFileParser/Tests/tests.csv).
+This list always requires expansion so feel free to contribute them in a similar csv format.

 This is an improved version of the original mess located here: https://code.google.com/p/title-cleaner